iamklevy/Smart-Home-System/README.md

   - fan motor
   - LCD
   - Keypad
-- **Power Management**: Disconnect circuits to conserve power when network is disconnected.
+- **Power Management**: Disconnect circuits to conserve power when the network is disconnected.

 ### Integration
 - **Firebase and ESP32**: Firebase sends data to ESP32, which communicates via serial with Arduino for LCD display and password verification.